bundesliga

 xwhatsappmailcopy-link

-Harry Kane and Bayern Munich, Xabi Alonso's Bayer Leverkusen and others have helped the Bundesliga into the top two UEFA country coefficients at the halfway stage of the 2023/24 season.
-When it comes to goals and fans, the Bundesliga has been at the very top of the pile.
+Harry Kane and Bayern Munich, Xabi Alonso's Bayer Leverkusen and others helped the Bundesliga into the top two UEFA country coefficients in the 2023/24 season.
+And when it comes to goals and fans, the Bundesliga tops the pile.

 bundesliga.com takes a closer look…